diamantkolshi/signed-apk-response/README.md

 # README

-This open source help to check responses and easey cetch failer on production (like react native app when execute to apk).
+This open source help to check responses and easey easily catch failures on production (like react native app when execute to apk).

 ## USE